twocs/gin/README.md

 func SomeHandler(c *gin.Context) {
   objA := formA{}
   objB := formB{}
-  // This c.ShouldBind consumes c.Request.Body and it cannot be reused. if errA := c.ShouldBind(&objA); errA == nil {
+  // This c.ShouldBind consumes c.Request.Body and cannot be reused.
+  if errA := c.ShouldBind(&objA); errA == nil {
     c.String(http.StatusOK, `the body should be formA`)
-  // Always an error is occurred by this because c.Request.Body is EOF now.
+  // An error will occur because c.Request.Body is now EOF.
   } else if errB := c.ShouldBind(&objB); errB == nil {
     c.String(http.StatusOK, `the body should be formB`) } else {